spati-java/nodejs-elasticsearch-example/README.md

     npm install serverless-offline --save-dev

 ### Before  you start the app, from the project folder type *sls offline*
- You  should see the the *offline* in in the console.
+ You  should see the the *offline* on the console.

 ### Now on the console from the project folder